-Autoimmune/inflammatory syndrome induced by adjuvants (ASIA syndrome) encompasses non-specific symptoms that occur following exposure to inert material (e.g. silicone, aluminum salts), which are thought to trigger an abnormal autoimmune response 1-3.
-Whether this is association or causation is s...
+Autoimmune/inflammatory syndrome induced by adjuvants (ASIA syndrome) encompasses non-specific symptoms that occur following exposure to inert material (e.g. silicone, aluminium salts), which are thought to trigger an abnormal autoimmune response 1-3.
+Whether this is association or causation is ...

 Cestan-Chenais syndrome is a rare brainstem stroke syndrome with features between that of the hemimedullary syndrome (Reinhold syndrome) and the lateral medullary syndrome (Wallenberg syndrome), but distinct to that of Babinski-Nageotte syndrome 1,2.

 Middle clunal nerve entrapment is a potential cause of low back pain.
 The middle clunal nerves travel beneath the long posterior sacroiliac ligament and this is a potential space for nerve entrapment 1.

 Low back pain and leg pain can be caused by entrapment of these nerve...

 Cri du chat syndrome is a rare congenital disorder caused by the deletion of the short arm of chromosome 5.
 A high-pitched monotonous cry is the significant characteristic finding 1.

 Cri du chat syndrome is rare with an incidence of 1 in 15,000-50,000 births 1.

 Medial tibial crest friction syndrome, also known as medial tibial condyle friction syndrome, is a rare entity characterised by the symptomatic inflammation resulting from extra-capsular friction of the medial collateral ligament (MCL) of the knee on the medial tibial crest 1-3.